 Steve Miller, MathWorks

-About the Presenter: Steve Miller is responsible for the technical marketing of the physical modeling products at MathWorks.
-Steve joined MathWorks as an Application Engineer in 2005 and moved to the Design Automation Marketing group in 2006.
+Presenter Bio: Steve is responsible for the technical marketing of the physical modeling tools at The MathWorks.
+Steve joined The MathWorks as an Application Engineer in 2005 and moved to the Design Automation Marketing group at The MathWorks in 2006.
 Prior to that, Steve worked at Delphi Automotive in Braking Control Systems and at MSC.Software as an Adams specialist, consulting in various capacities at Ford, GM, Hyundai, BMW, and Audi.
-Steve has a B.S. in Mechanical Engineering from Cornell University and an M.S. in Mechanical Engineering from Stanford University.
+Steve has a B.S. in Mechanical Engineering from Cornell University and an M.S. in Mechanical Engineering from Stanford University

 You are already signed in to your MathWorks Account.
 Please press the "Submit" button to complete the process.

 Choose a web site to get translated content where available and see local events and offers.
 Based on your location, we recommend that you select: .Select web site

 You can also select a web site from the following list:

 Select the China site (in Chinese or English) for best site performance.
 Other MathWorks country sites are not optimized for visits from your location.